zacheryvaughn/sdxl-api/README.md

 A high-performance, memory-efficient API for Stable Diffusion XL operations.
 Built for production use with zero file storage and automatic resource cleanup.

+run.sh and runMac.sh are both for installation and running the app. runMac.sh installs a nightly version of PyTorch for better FP16 support on MPS.

 ## Features

 - 🚀 Memory-efficient operation with zero file storage